 Pros & Cons of Hypnotherapy for PTSD

-As with any therapy, there are pros and cons for treating PTSD with hypnosis.
-Some of the pros include lack of side effects, immediacy of relief, and the ability to resolve underlying issues, while cons include varying results, lack of national standards, and lack of access to insurance for hypnotherapy, so one is likely to pay out of pocket.
+As with any therapy, there are pros and cons to treating PTSD with hypnosis.
+Some pros include a lack of side effects, the immediacy of relief, and the ability to resolve underlying issues.
+Cons include varying results, lack of national standards, and the likelihood of paying out of pocket.

 Pros of hypnotherapy for PTSD include:

-- Drug-free: Although drug therapies are common for treating PTSD symptoms, the risk of adverse side effects are likely.
-Hypnosis relies on expanding a natural state of mental and physical relaxation and side effects are rare.9
+- Drug-free: Although drug therapies are common for treating PTSD symptoms, the risk of adverse side effects is likely.
+Hypnosis relies on expanding a natural state of mental and physical relaxation, and side effects are rare.9

 - Resolution of underlying issues: As mentioned before, PTSD has its roots in past traumatic experiences.
 Hypnosis alone or as an adjunct to other treatments can help the person resolve the psychological effects of traumatic memories.